Medically reviewed on Jan 5, 2019

 For topical ophthalmic use only; not for injection into the eye.
 Avoid contaminating tip of the solution container or ointment tube.

 Store at controlled room temperature of 20°C to 25°C (68°F to 77°F).

 >1%: Ophthalmic: Burning sensation of eyes, eye irritation

-<1% (Limited to important or life-threatening): Corneal ulcer, hallucination, hypersensitivity reaction, purpura, thrombocytopenia
+<1%, postmarketing, and/or case reports: Corneal ulcer, hallucination, hypersensitivity reaction, purpura, thrombocytopenia

 Concerns related to adverse effects: